andrewhosgood/jquery.a11y/README.md

 Put this class on a tag so that a11y will not change the aria-labels on a11y_aria_label calls

 ######SPECIAL CLASSES
+####.aria-label
+Put this class on any tag to make the text inside incredibly small and transparent.
+This will allow it to be read by a screen reader but be virtually invisible to the eye.
+Add [tabindex="0"] to the tag to allow a desktop to focus on it.
+Likewise, if a div or span tag has the attribute aria-label="text", this will automatically be removed into a floating tag with this class and .prevent-default. '&lt;a class="aria-label prevent-default" role="region" href="#"&gt;'text&lt;/a&gt;

 ####.prevent-default
 Put this class on any tag which should have no click behaviour.
 This class is applied to all accessible text blocks created by a11y_text and a11y_aria_label.
 This will prevent the default behaviour on click.